Skip main navigation

 Deductions from Wages for Faulty Workmanship, Loss, Theft, or Damage

-In Wisconsin, employers can only deduct for loss, theft, damage, or faulty workmanship if the employee authorizes the deduction in writing after the incident happens and before any deductions are taken.
+In Wisconsin, you can only deduct for loss, theft, damage, or faulty workmanship if your employee authorizes the deduction in writing after the incident happens and before any deductions are taken.

-No employer may make any deduction from the wages earned by any employee for faulty workmanship, lost or stolen property, or damage to property, unless:
+You may not make any deduction from the wages earned by any employee for faulty workmanship, lost or stolen property, or damage to property, unless:

-1. The employee authorizes the employer in writing to make that deduction;
+1. Your employee provides you with authorization in writing to make that deduction;

-2. The employer and a representative designated by the employee determine that the faulty workmanship, loss, theft, or damage was due to the employee's negligence, carelessness, or willful and intentional conduct; or
+2. You and a representative designated by the employee determine that the faulty workmanship, loss, theft, or damage was due to the employee's negligence, carelessness, or willful and intentional conduct; or

-3. The employee is found guilty or held liable in a court of law.
+3. Your employee is found guilty or held liable in a court of law.

-If an unauthorized deduction is made, the employer may be liable for twice the amount of the deduction.
+If an unauthorized deduction is made, you may be liable for twice the amount of the deduction.

 Frequently Asked Questions

-May the employer require employees to sign a "blanket" authorization to deduct for loss, theft, damage, or faulty workmanship?
+May I require my employees to sign a "blanket" authorization to deduct for loss, theft, damage, or faulty workmanship?

-No. An employer may not deny an employee the right to disagree with fault for the particular incident of loss.
+No. You may not deny an employee the right to disagree with fault for the particular incident of loss.

-May an employee authorize a deduction from wages by signing a time card, a daily checkout sheet, or by endorsing a payroll check?
+May my employee authorize a deduction from wages by signing a time card, a daily checkout sheet, or by endorsing a payroll check?

 No. A signature required for any other purpose (to endorse a check, to sign a time sheet) cannot serve the dual purpose of authorizing a deduction.